Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-3/circuits-api/circuits.md

 - `control`

 :::info
-Control fields are use to encode many small values into a single field element.
+Control fields are used to encode many small values into a single field element.
 This reduces the number of public signals needed to operate a circuit.
 :::

 ## Epoch Key Lite Proof